erin-atkinson/FrontalInstabilities/notes/3-simulation.md

 The grid size is $32\times 32$ and the _physical_ size (i.e. the length and width of the physical domain it represents) is $1\times 1$, centered on the origin.

 Note the lack of units in the definition.
-If you would prefer, you can use some pre-defined units to write your code [Library · Oceananigans.jl](https://clima.github.io/OceananigansDocumentation/stable/appendix/library/#Units).
+If you would prefer, [you can use some pre-defined units to write your code](https://clima.github.io/OceananigansDocumentation/stable/appendix/library/#Units).
 I'm going to continue without these however, because we may be performing non-dimensional simulations.

 > ### Exercise 1
-> Add a basic definition of a grid to `simulation.jl` using the parameters L, H, Nx and Nz in the script.
+> Add a 2D grid to `simulation.jl` using the parameters L, H, Nx and Nz in the script.
 The grid should be periodic in the x direction and bounded at the top and bottom in the z direction.

 ### Domain boundaries and halos
 Oceananigans represents boundary conditions by including them in the fields themselves.
 Once a field's boundary conditions are defined, a region outside of the grid (as defined by the user) is filled with values that satisfy said boundary condition.
 So, when you define a grid with `size=(32, 32)` the actual size in memory is (by default) $38 \times 38(\times 1)$.
 Values on the grid are defined using `OffsetArray`, and have indices `-2:35`.
 This boundary region is referred to as the _halo_ and the region of the full grid that isn't the halo is the _interior_.
 Specifying boundary conditions is introduced later in this tutorial.